admataz/buildingblocks/src/content/articles/binary-filter.md

 date: 2013-12-05
 description: Looking at different methods we used to calculate closest personality matches from user input
 keywords: quiz, web app, javascript, personality, profile
-title: Quiz web app with javascript - getting the best results. admataz.
+title: Quiz web app with javascript - getting the best results.
 published: false
 ---